Away from the Dead

 “I was fascinated by the way David Bergen’s often short, spare, straight-forward, rapid-fire sentences could become the vehicle for so effectively conveying mood and personality and emotion and horror.” — MaryLou Driedger, author of Lost on the Prairie and Sixties Girl

 “Every sentence in this novel is a creation.
-David’s prose is understated, and his storytelling is larger than life.” — Miramichi Reader
+David’s prose is understated, and his storytelling is larger than life.” — The Miramichi Reader

 “Bergen conveys this sense of random chance through its opposite — though control and caution and craft.” — Winnipeg Free Press